 THE BATTLE OF ALGIERS

-This was one of those 'must-see' classics I was forever putting off, mainly because I thought it might make for grim viewing.
+This was one of those 'must-see' classics I have forever been putting off, mainly because I thought it might make for grim viewing.

 And yes, the subject-matter, Algeria's fight for independence from France, is no laughing matter, but there's always something rather exhilarating about watching a film that's as good as this one.